uafgeotools/mtuq/docs/quick_start.rst

 Modifying examples
 ------------------

-To obtain moment tensor estimates for events other than the `Silwal2016` event, users can download waveforms using PySEP (github.com/uafgeotools/pysep) and modify the examples as follows:
+To obtain moment tensor estimates for events other than `Silwal2016`, users can download waveforms using PySEP (github.com/uafgeotools/pysep) and modify the examples as follows:

 - Change `path_data` to the new PySEP download directory